YashaPushak/LAAAC/README.md

 `cqa_kwargs={'surrogate': 'spline'}`.
 Documentation for the additional CQA-supported key-word arguments can be found in `laaac/cqa_searcher.py`.

+More information about how to use the ray-based version of the code can be found in the `ray` branch.

 This repository is a work in progress and it builds on a line of research (see https://www.cs.ubc.ca/labs/algorithms/Projects/ACLandscapes/index.html) that seeks to analyze and exploit algorithm configuration landscape structure.